 Material Values

-Working with expensive materials like natural stone, large-format porcelain, or imported tiles increases your exposure.
-A single damaged slab of marble or large-format tile can cost hundreds or thousands of dollars to replace.
+Working with expensive materials like natural stone, large-format porcelain or imported designer tiles increases your exposure.
+A single damaged slab of marble or imported tile can cost hundreds or thousands of dollars to replace.

 Real-World Insurance Scenarios for Tilers

-These common scenarios illustrate why the right insurance matters for tiling businesses.
+These common situations illustrate why appropriate insurance matters for tiling businesses.

 Waterproofing Failure Causes Major Water Damage